CCDirectLink/CLS/proposals/1/packedMod.md

 1. Check if a program is already associated with ccmod

-Possiblities if a program is associated:
+Possibilities if a program is associated:

 * Skip the setup
 * Ask the user if the tool should be associated instead (only once) and if register it if accepted
 * Do not register the tool if declined

-Possiblities if no program is associated:
+Possibilities if no program is associated:

 * Set the file association automatic
 * Ask the user if the tool should be associated instead (only once) and if register it if accepted